krother/software-engineering-python/chapters/directory_structure.md

-# Structure of a Python project
+# Directory structure of a Python project

 ## Problems solved
 - separate data and code